 Those were post-Mystery Inc., anyway.

 In the original series it was only implied Daphne was from a rich family.
 The first relative we meet of her's is a famous director.
-However over the years of constantly adding new relatives and plot devices it seems pretty clear all five gang members (even Scooby) probably are all pretty much set for life in terms of money
+However, over the years of constantly adding new relatives and plot devices, it seems pretty clear all five gang members (even Scooby) are all probably set for life in terms of money